 What is most impressive, though, is that as workers complete assignments, they can receive automatic feedback continuously throughout the year.
 They will no longer have to wait until their annual performance report because they’ll know how they’ve done while the work is still ongoing.

 eLeaP can get you set up with all of this and more for a low and manageable price.
-Rather than paying an upfront installation fee, just subscribe to a monthly subscription and you’ll have complete access to our service.
-Start with your 30-day free trial, or can contact eLeaP today at +1-877-624-7226 or email firstname.lastname@example.org with your concerns and they will happy to help.
-We have friendly and knowledgeable staff standing by to answer all of your questions.
+Rather than paying an upfront installation fee, just subscribe to a monthly subscription, and you’ll have access to our service.
+Start with your 30-day free trial, or can contact eLeaP today at +1-877-624-7226 or email firstname.lastname@example.org if you want to discuss how you can leverage the OKR framework in your organization.

 You shouldn’t expect employees to know where they’re going without a map.
 But that’s where OKR can save the day.
 We’ve given you the information and means to start navigating on your own.
 So, now that you’ve built your own roadmap, you will start to see how it affects the journey.
 It’s time to buckle up, set out on the road, and drive into your business’s future.
 With transparent objectives, clear key results, and detailed initiatives, your company will soar into newfound productivity.

-But productivity is not the be all and end all of a good company.
+But productivity is not the be-all and end-all of a good company.
 By laying out a clear and transparent strategy for the work year, your company will undergo a big cultural shift, too.
-Rather than focusing on output, employees will finally see the bigger picture and work towards the future.
-Simply break your strategy down into consumable bites and employees with see exactly how they can contribute with management.
+Rather than focusing on output, employees will finally see the bigger picture and work toward the future.
+Simply break your strategy down into consumable bites, and employees with see exactly how they can contribute to management.

 More engaged employees are happier and more fulfilled in their work.
 All they needed was an open line of communication and a means to take control of their place in the bigger picture.
-It’s time to start working together as a team and the OKR capabilities of eLeaP’s people success platform featuring world-class performance management software, you’ll be on the right track.
-Call or email us today and we will draw up that roadmap for you.
+It’s time to start working together as a team, and with the OKR capabilities of eLeaP’s people success platform featuring world-class performance management software, you’ll be on the right track.
+Call or email us today, and we will draw up that roadmap for you.